How to pay your rent

-If you are unable to pay your rent you should let us know as soon as possible so we can work together to help you.
+If you're struggling to pay your rent, you should let us know as soon as possible so that we can help you.

-If you do not pay your rent, or speak to us about your rent, we follow a strict escalation path which ends up in Court.
-If it gets this far then court costs of £325 are usually awarded against you and added to your rent account.
-This can always be avoided by good budgeting advice, making sure you are getting what benefits you are entitled to and also looking at what you spend your money on.
-You may be able to get cheaper electricity, cheaper gas, reduced food costs, let us help you make the most of your money.
+If you don't pay your rent, or speak to us about your rent, we follow a strict escalation path that ends up in court.
+If it gets this far, then court costs of £325 are usually awarded against you and added to your rent account.
+This can be avoided by following a budget plan and making sure you're getting the benefits you're entitled to.
+Our money advice section offers advice on saving money and getting support for paying rent and bills.

 When debts get out of control, it’s often difficult to know where to turn.
 StepChange Debt Charity understands the causes of debt and knows how to help you.
 For free confidential and impartial debt advice, call freephone: 0800 138 1111 (including calls from mobiles) from Monday to Friday, 8am-8pm and Saturday, 8am-4pm.
 Or visit the website www.stepchange.org to use an anonymous Debt Remedy tool to get free, individual debt advice.